 I finally started pursuing photogravure in earnest in August of 2013, after seeing a couple of youtube videos demonstrating the fact that for the first time since its inception in the late 19th century, new technology had at last placed photogravure within the financial reach of non-wealthy photographers.

-Two years later, I am just now beginning to offer photogravures for sale alongside my other prints.
+Several years later, I began to offer photogravures for sale alongside my other prints.

 Photogravure is one of fine art photography’s big three.
 That is, the three nineteenth century processes still in use by artists today because without dispute, they are the most beautiful methods ever devised for making a photograph.
 Those methods are, the platinum print (and its similarly, iron-based siblings), the carbon print and of course, the photogravure.